morbrian/CarND-Traffic-Sign-Classifier-Project/README.md

 - `conda install -c https://conda.anaconda.org/menpo opencv3`

+The udacity instructions also advise to create an environment:

+- conda env create -f environment.yml

 ### Dataset

 1. [Download the dataset](https://d17h27t6h515a5.cloudfront.net/topher/2016/November/581faac4_traffic-signs-data/traffic-signs-data.zip).
 This is a pickled dataset in which we've already resized the images to 32x32.